 Gina Davis, MS, CGC

-She served as a genetic counselor at the University of California, San Francisco's Center for Reproductive Health from 2004 to 2013.
+While building Advocate Genetics from 2014-2019, Gina also served as genetic counselor and medical science liaison for PacGenomics, a clinical genetics laboratory specializing in single-cell technologies.
+Prior to that time, she served as genetic counselor in an academic REI practice, the University of California, San Francisco's Center for Reproductive Health, from 2004 to 2013.
 While studying to become a genetic counselor, Gina served as a medical assistant at two private fertility practices in Southern California, and conducted research at a UC Irvine molecular genetics lab.
 She has been immersed in the field of reproductive medicine her entire career, and brings a wealth of knowledge in working with both practitioners and patients.

 Adrianne Naddell studied Occupational Education and Health Care Administration at Wayland Baptist University.
 A tenacious learner, she put herself through college while working full-time as a manager in wholesale, even with multiple moves as a military spouse.
 She and her husband were challenged by infertility and were eventually able to have their children through IVF.
 She found it a great privilege to spend her childrens' infant and toddler years at home with them, and pursued an opportunity to work with children with special needs when her children went to school.
 She is happy now to assist those who, like her, have experienced difficulty with fertility and long to be parents.
 She is excited to make Advocate Genetics her home, and help people create their own precious families.